webmastersmith/notes/Terraform/Terraform_Exam.md

   <details>
   <summary>show answer</summary>

+  - You write and execute the code to define, deploy, update, and destroy your infrastructure.
     - managing and provisioning of infrastructure through code.
     - easier to edit and distribute configurations. share and automate code.
     - avoid undocumented changes and code duplication errors.
     - version control. divide your infrastructure into modular components.
   </details><br>

 - **Describe the advantages of IaC patterns**